Park Seung-wook

-Park Seung-wook (born 7 May 1997) is a South Korean footballer who plays as a centre-back or a full-back for Pohang Steelers and the South Korea national team.
+Park Seung-wook (born 7 May 1997) is a South Korean footballer who plays as a centre-back or a full-back for Shimizu S-Pulse and the South Korea national team.

 Club career

 Busan Transportations Corporation

 After graduating from Dong-Eui University, Park signed for K3 League club, Busan Transportations Corporation.

 Pohang Steelers

 On 6 July 2021, Park joined K League 1 side Pohang Steelers.

 Gimcheon Sangmu (loan)

 On 1 January 2024, Park was loaned to Gimcheon Sangmu.

 International career

 In June 2024, Park was called up by South Korea national team caretaker Kim Do-hoon for the upcoming 2026 FIFA World Cup qualification match.
 He made his debut for the South Korea national team on 6 June 2024 against Singapore at the Singapore National Stadium.
 He substituted another debutant Hwang Jae-won in the 70th minute and earned an assist in the remaining time as South Korea won 7–0.